holysnippet/pico_eth_doc/README.md

 **Transmitter:**

-- **R2 & R3** limit the output impedance of the transmitter to about 100 ohms.
+- **R5 & R6** limit the output impedance of the transmitter to about 100 ohms.
 You can use resistors from 47 to 68 ohms.
-- **R1** limits the amplitude of returned reflections from the line.
+- **R7** limits the amplitude of returned reflections from the line.
 You can use resistors from 500 to 1k ohms.
+- **C3 & C4** They block the DC component of the signal at the output of the Pico.
+They are mandatory for Ethernet transformers with common winding center taps (RX & TX Pico side center taps connected together).
+It is better to put them on if you are not sure of the type of your transformer.
+Omit them at your own risk, you won't damage your Pico but it won't work!
+If you populate them even though there is no need for them, it won't make any difference.
+You can try from 6.8nF to 68nF.

 **Receiver:**